naiborhujosua/naiborhujosua.github.io/bookshelves.md

+{: .box-success} This is a list of my book collections for the past 2 years.
+I love every piece of content delivered on each book that makes me able to further comprehend diverse topics with various context.
+For the review of the books you can take a look at my [Goodreads Profile](https://www.goodreads.com/naiborhujosua)

 ## Recent Reads

 - <p> An Introduction to Statistical Learning with Applications in Python by <b> <bold>Gareth James </bold></b> on <a href="https://www.statlearning.com/"> statlearning.com </a></p>
 - <p> Serious Python: Black-Belt Advice on Deployment, Scalability, Testing by  <b> <bold>Julien Danjou  </bold></b> on <a href="https://www.amazon.com/Serious-Python-Black-Belt-Deployment-Scalability-ebook/dp/B074S4G1L5"> Amazon </a></p>
 - <p> Applied Regression Analysis (Wiley Series in Probability and Statistics) Third Edition by  Norman Draper <b> <bold>Julien Danjou </bold></b> on <a href="https://www.amazon.com/Applied-Regression-Analysis-Probability-Statistics/dp/0471170828"> Amazon </a></p>